 A normal immune response by innate or acquired cells involves antigen receptors to recognize a problem, such as infection caused by pathogens or tissue damage, inflammatory signals to alert other cells, and effector functions to attack the problem (Figure 9-1A).

 Some general features of immune responses.
 A. Steps from recognition to action.
 (1) Binding antigens to antigen receptors generates internal signals.
 (2) Antigen-stimulated cells release inflammatory signals that activate other cells.
 (3) Effector cells attack the source of antigens with toxic chemicals and engulf debris.
 B. Toll-like receptors (TLRs).
 Shown are examples of antigen receptors present on innate immune cells that recognize molecules specific to microbes and viruses.
 TLR-4 on the outside of the cells binds lipopolysaccharides (LPS) produced by gram-negative bacteria, whereas TLR-9 in endosomes recognizes DNA from bacteria and viruses.
 Receptor binding results in the activation of genes for inflammatory cytokines.
 C. Interferons protect against viral infection.
 Any cell infected with a virus responds by producing interferons.
 These cytokines bind to neighboring cells and initiate reactions that help resist viral infection.
 D. Complement proteins identify cells for attack.
-The attachment of complement protein C3b to the surface of cells induces several responses, including the ...
+The attachment of complement protein C3b to the surface of cells induces several ...